nicolasdasriaux/practical-immutability/practical-immutability.md

             case SOUTH -> this.withY(y() + 1);
             case WEST -> this.withX(x() - 1);
             case EAST -> this.withX(x() + 1);
+            // No default, all cases are handled exhaustively
+            // Won't compile if that's not the case
         };
     }
     // ...